MRC-Epid-it24/intake24/docs/admin/surveys/index.md

 - `Suspension reason` - If `Suspended` state is set, additional details can be passed on to respondent using this field..

+- `Store user session on server` - If enabled, user partial submission data are sent to server for store and retrieval.
+If disabled, user partial submission data are only stored locally in client browser,

 ### Automatic user generation